Marysia Szymkowiak

 Current research projects

-Gulf of Alaska climate change and fishing communities
+- Gulf of Alaska climate change and fishing communities

 - With many adverse climate-driven impacts projected to continue, accelerate, and potentially synergize, the Gulf of Alaska faces substantial climate risk.
 Climate change is dramatically altering the marine ecosystem of the region with downturns in several valuable fisheries, decreasing fish sizes, changes in salmon run timing and strength, and algal and jellyfish blooms.
 Across the many geographically isolated and fishing dependent communities within the Gulf of Alaska, such losses may be devastating for fishermen and their communities that lack economic diversity, make it difficult to maintain fishing-dependent food systems, and erase cultural fishing practices that cannot be replaced.
 This work uses a multi-faceted, mixed-methods approach to conduct social science research on climate-driven changes, vulnerabilities, and adaptation pathways in Gulf of Alaska fishing communities.

-- See GOACLIM website for more information
+- Visit the GOACLIM website for more details.

-Upward mobility and access
+- Upward mobility and access

 - An aging fisheries demographic poses concerns for the resilience of the fishing industry and fishing communities in Alaska, as many commercial fishermen are on the cusp of retirement without enough young fishermen willing and able to take their place.
 This project provides a multifaceted analysis of access and upward mobility into fisheries, including through: